Uberspace/lab/source/guide_privatebin.rst

  php_value max_file_uploads 100
  </IfModule>

-The PrivateBin site is still visible to the public, but when a user tries to publish content, a Basic Auth popup will ask for username and password.
+The PrivateBin site is still visible to the public When a user tries to publish content, a Basic-Auth popup will ask for username and password.
-The generated links are still accessible to everyone.
+The generated links are accessible to everyone.

 Updates
 =======

-.. note:: Check the update feed_ regularly to stay informed about the newest version.
+.. note:: Check the update feed_ regularly to stay informed about the latest version.

 Updating is quite easy.
 Just repeat all steps of the :lab_anchor:`Installation chapter <guide_privatebin.html#installation>`.
 Your configuration file won't get overwritten.